Bil000/Bil000/README.md

-Hi, My name is Bil,
+Hi my name is Bil,

 I'm a Python developer, currently attending college, but looking for my first job, however I work as a freelancer in personal projects for friends or for myself either;

 I'm also interested in
-Python Development, Robotics, Al, Database, game development, Back End languages etc;
+Cyber security Development, Robotics, Al, Database, game development, Back End languages, Web Development etc;

+Take a look in my site where i post stuffs about projects i'm doing and my career journey

+"Website is currently under maintenance";

 I'm working in my current goal that is to become a Full Stack Python developer;